MananDesai54/project-gryffindor/README.md

 - Backup System prompt for agent
 - stream response
 - no file upload needed
+- add standard tools like function call, email like action
+- tag a tool, workflow

 # project-gryffindor
 Agentic Framework for creating, maintaining, and collaborating with agents